kjhall01/kjhall01.github.io/research/index.md

 3. High-performance computing: The research domain is the continental US with a 12 km spatial resolution and an hourly temporal resolution.
 This requires computing capabilities from supercomputers.

-## Curriculum Vitae
+## More Information

-Please see my [CV](https://weiming-hu.github.io/assets/pdf/Hu-Weiming-CV.pdf) for more information.
+Please see my [resume](https://weiming-hu.github.io/assets/pdf/Hu-Weiming-resume.pdf) and [CV](https://weiming-hu.github.io/assets/pdf/Hu-Weiming-CV.pdf) for more information.

 ## Research Showcase